More 787 Flaws Reported, 680 Aircraft May Be Involved

 Key Takeaways:

-• Up to 680 Boeing 787 Dreamliners are affected by manufacturing flaws involving out-of-spec gaps in fuselage joints, including the vertical stabilizer.
+• Up to 680 Boeing 787 Dreamliners are affected by manufacturing flaws involving out-of-spec gaps in fuselage joints and the vertical stabilizer, stemming from incorrect clamping during production.

 See a mistake?
 Contact us.